zker-themes/sparanoid.com/_app/_posts/note/2015-08-30-cloudfront-cost-control.md

 If you're using CloudFront to serve your website, here's some tips that can help reduce the cost.

-Here's a sample of my deploy script:
+Here's a output sample of my deploy script:

 ```sh
 $ make